18F/tock/docs/utilization.md

 ### Weeks 1-4
 Stacey's `utilization` over the last 4 weeks is 95%.
 Stacey tocked 116 of an expected ~122 billable hours over the 4 week period.

-Stacey had 8 hours of `Out of Office` time in week 2 which is excluded from all totals, notice the `total_hours` is 152 for the 4 weeks.
+Stacey had eight hours of `Out of Office` time in week 2, which is excluded from all totals.
+Notice the `total_hours` is 152 for the 4 weeks.

 ```python
 # Weeks 1-4